microsoft/typespec/docs/extending-typespec/create-decorators.md

 ## Troubleshooting

-### Extern declation must have an implementation in JS file
+### Extern declaration must have an implementation in JS file

 Potential issues:

-- JS function is not prefixed with `$`.
-For a decorator called `@decorate` the JS function must be called `$decoratate`
+- The JS function is not prefixed with `$`.
+For a decorator called `@decorate`, the JS function must be called `$decorate`.
-- JS function is not in the same namespace as the the `extern dec`
+- The JS function is not in the same namespace as the `extern dec`.
-- Error is only showing in the IDE?
-Restart the TypeSpec server or the IDE.
+- Is the error only showing in the IDE?
+Try restarting the TypeSpec server or the IDE.

-You can use `--trace bind.js.decorator` to log debug information about decorator loading in JS file that should help pinning down which of those is the issue.
+You can use `--trace bind.js.decorator` to log debug information about decorator loading in the JS file, which should help identify the issue.